box/developer.box.com/guides/tooling/cli/quick-start/install-and-configure.md

 You will now need to configure the CLI by logging in to your Box App.

-Currently you have provided us with the following information.

 In this step, we will use the **Client ID** and **Client Secret** from the previous step to log you in and create an **Access Token** for your user.